ntamas/plfit/README.rst

     $ ./plfit input_data.txt

+For some inspiration, see the sample data files under the directory ``test``.
 The program will assume that the data is discrete when the file contains integers only; otherwise it will assume that the data is continuous.
 If your data file contains integers only but you know that they come from a continuous